Ke'Bryan Hayes Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in MLB with a collective 10.4 strikeouts per nine innings.

-- The White Sox have a 7.70 team ERA that ranks last across all MLB pitching staffs.
+- The White Sox's 7.38 team ERA ranks last among all MLB pitching staffs.

-- The White Sox give up the most home runs in baseball (17 total, 2.1 per game).
+- White Sox pitchers combine to give up 18 total home runs at a rate of two per game (second-most in baseball).

-- Clevinger (1-0) starts for the White Sox, his second of the season.
+- The White Sox are sending Kopech (0-1) to the mound for his second start of the season.

-- The right-hander last appeared on Sunday against the Houston Astros, when he tossed five scoreless innings while giving up three hits.
+- The right-hander last pitched on Monday against the San Francisco Giants, when he threw 4 2/3 innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.